Kaif10/Deplying-ML-model-on-heroku-demo/README.md

 # Deplying-ML-model-on-heroku-demo

 ### Deployment on Heroku
-In order to make the application available for others, we still need a couple of minor steps.
+In order to make the application available for others, we need to deploy it live to heroku.

 signing you up for a free account at GIT and Heroku.
 In order to interact with the two, we need to install GIT and the Heroku command-line interface known as Heroku-CLI.